Faroese Americans: Ethnic identity

-Faroese Spoken in the United States
+Faroese language in the United States

 Some Faroese Americans have retained their language, but it has been very difficult until more easily accessible technology to actively keep the language with the next generation, and so many descendants of Faroese Americans do not speak Faroese.

+Notable people

+Hanus Skálagarð - Faroese-American maritime painter.

-Difficulty in Determining Numbers
+Difficulty in determining numbers

 Because the Faroe Islands are a part of the Kingdom of Denmark, Faroese people have Danish citizenship.
 This means that in old census records, Faroese Americans would identify themselves as having Danish citizenship.
 Compounding this issue, Denmark created some laws that forced Faroese people to adopt a consistent last name during the 1800s, and the new last names were often Danish.
 Especially common are Jensen and Joensen, which are indistinguishable from Danish last names.
 Therefore, it is an extremely difficult task to estimate the number of Faroese Americans based on census records.
 Additionally, handwritten records may be mis-transcribed as the Fiji Islands, the Virgin Islands, the Azores Islands, Rhode Island, Fayal Island, the island of Föhr, or others.
 Additionally, spelling mistakes for villages from the Faroe Islands makes it difficult to determine immigration.
 This makes handwritten records unreliable or incomplete concerning the Faroe Islands.
 Instead, passenger lists should be explored.
 Research in Faroese, Danish, and American archives is ongoing.